Learn the best practices for building smart contracts on Abstract.

 gas stipend.

-If the address you call is a smart contract (which all accounts on Abstract are), the recipient contract may have some custom logic that requires more than 2300 gas to execute upon receiving the funds, causing the call to fail.
+the recipient contract may have some custom logic that requires more than 2300 gas to execute upon receiving the funds,

 For this reason, it is strongly recommended to use call